Pushpendra7409/My-Portfolio/README.md

 <img width="762" alt="4" src="https://github.com/user-attachments/assets/85dafd4d-605d-4a79-baf1-f7f5bb96c0e5">

-Open [https://6697df37657aaddfebe20a4c--pushpendracodexdev.netlify.app/](https://6697df37657aaddfebe20a4c--pushpendracodexdev.netlify.app/) with your browser to see the result.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.